-If you’ve ever slouched in your desk chair at work, lifted heavy objects without using your knees for support or clinched your shoulders when life got stressful, these movements could come back to haunt you in the form of back pain, if they haven’t already.
+If you’ve ever slouched in your desk chair at work, lifted heavy objects without using your knees for support or clinched your shoulders when life got stressful, these movements may have come back to haunt you in the form of back pain.

 Back pain is a common complaint that can occur at any age.
 In fact, it’s among the top 10 reasons that people visit the doctor, according to a recent study published in Mayo Clinic Proceedings.